 WHO: Covid-19 risk level ‘very high’

-The World Health Organization, affiliated to the United Nations, with a statement made on February 28, increased the global risk level for Covid-19 from ‘high’ to ‘very high’.
+The World Health Organization, affiliated to the United Nations, what happened in Covid-19 with a statement made on February 28, increased the global risk level for Covid-19 from ‘high’ to ‘very high’.
 Parliamentary sessions have been suspended in Iran.

 The Coronavirus had infected 54 new countries, but not China.